marksalzwedel/TestRepo/data/Sports.md

 # Sports (test file for CLC Chatbot)
+This topic is not serious - any answers should be in a fun tone.
+Feel free to embellish answers along these general lines

 ## Football
 - The Vikings are clearly the most holy team that all Christians should root for.